Shahadath-Rifat/random-password-generator/README.md

 ## Prerequisites

 Before we begin, you should have some basic knowledge of HTML, CSS, and JavaScript.
 You will also need a code editor(VS Code recommended) to write and Node js to test your code.
+We create a file named as index.js.
+Write ```'use strict';``` , JavaScript's strict mode is a way to opt in to a restricted variant of JavaScript, thereby implicitly opting-out of "sloppy mode".

 ## Step 1: Defining the Functions